 Through computational neuroscience, we try to work out what steps someone takes, in their brain, when they think or act.
-Our research group applies these ideas to three domains that are affected by neurological illnesses:
+Our research group applies this idea to understanding neurological diseases.
+Recently we have focused on two functions where the biology is relatively better understood: motivation and memory.

 Motivation drives us to do things.
 Many brain disorders impair motivation, causing apathy or impulsivity.
 This can be catastrophic, leaving patients disabled, and is of course very stressful for carers.
 Understanding the anatomy and chemistry of motivation may permit treatments of these disorders.